Olical/dotfiles/README.md

 # .vim

 This is my personal Vim setup.
 It uses my own colour scheme, key bindings and bundle configuration.
-I use [Vundle](https://github.com/gmarik/vundle) to manage all of my bundles, you need to fetch that as a submodule.
+I use [Vundle](https://github.com/gmarik/vundle) to manage all of my bundles.

 You can sync all of the bundles by executing `./sync-bundles.sh`.
 This will remove the old, update the current and install any new bundles.
+It will also download Vundle if you haven't cloned it into `bundle/vundle` already.

 I also use [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) for improved auto-completion.
 Once the bundle is downloaded you will have to run `./compile-ycm.sh` to build it's binary counterpart.